 The group would like to share its belief in sustainable growth with its suppliers, underscoring the adoption of environmentally-friendly building materials and eliminating employment misconduct in their daily operations.
-The group would also consider selecting regionally manufactured material suppliers, since the environmental impact caused by transportation of supplies is lower.
+The group would also consider selecting regionally manufactured material suppliers to reduce the environmental footprints caused by material transportation.

-Besides the general supplier selection assessment, a responsible departmental taskforce of the group communicates closely with suppliers and monitors their performance.
+In addition to the general supplier selection assessment, a responsible departmental taskforce of the group communicates closely with suppliers and monitors their performance.
 All suppliers engaged are required to comply with relevant performance standards, and periodic reviews are rigorously conducted to ensure compliance.